 - Yet the fact that the tiny nation of Taiwan has been able to survive at all — let alone flourish — runs counter to this narrative.
 It presents a serious ideological challenge.
 For this reason, above all, the Communists want to snuff out Taiwan’s independence.

 The bottom line

-As I noted in my previous article on the Great Chip War between the United States and mainland China, there’s a lot riding on the fact that it’s no longer easy — or convenient — for us to treat Taiwan as a non-entity.
+There’s a lot riding on the fact that it’s no longer easy — or convenient — for us to treat Taiwan as a non-entity:

-Yes, if you’re an idealist, there’s a moral case to be made to preserve Taiwan’s democracy.
-But even if you’re realist who believes in realpolitik — as Henry Kissinger did when he formalised relations between the United States and the People’s Republic of China — there’s still an argument to be made that ignoring this dilemma is ultimately harmful to our own interests.
+- Yes, if you’re an idealist, there’s a moral case to be made to preserve Taiwan’s democracy.
+But even if you’re realist who believes in realpolitik — as Richard Nixon did when he formalised relations between the United States and the People’s Republic of China — there’s still an argument to be made that ignoring this dilemma is ultimately harmful to our own interests.

-As we wrestle with Covid fear and geopolitical tensions, we should be mindful that the next page of history is being written right now.
+- As we wrestle with geopolitical tensions, we should be mindful that the next page of history is being written right now.